cdktf/cdktf-provider-google/docs/filestoreInstance.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.19.0/docs/resources/filestore_instance#id FilestoreInstance#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.20.0/docs/resources/filestore_instance#id FilestoreInstance#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `initialReplication`<sup>Optional</sup> <a name="initialReplication" id="@cdktf/provider-google.filestoreInstance.FilestoreInstance.Initializer.parameter.initialReplication"></a>

+- *Type:* <a href="#@cdktf/provider-google.filestoreInstance.FilestoreInstanceInitialReplication">FilestoreInstanceInitialReplication</a>

+initial_replication block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.20.0/docs/resources/filestore_instance#initial_replication FilestoreInstance#initial_replication}

 ---